Infineon/mtb-example-psoc6-capsense-custom-scan/README.md

 # PSoC 6 MCU: CapSense Custom Scan

-This code example demonstrates CapSense® custom scanning through CapSense Middleware's callback functions that allow altering the sensor parameters during runtime or synchronizing the CapSense scan with non-CapSense operations.
+This code example demonstrates CapSense® custom scanning through callback functions from CapSense middleware that allow altering the sensor parameters during runtime or synchronizing the CapSense scan with non-CapSense operations.

-Custom scanning of CapSense sensors might be required for some very specific applications such as:
+Custom scanning of CapSense sensors may be required for some very specific applications such as the following:

 1. Changing the inactive sensor connection based on the sensor being currently scanned